-All students, unless excused by the Director of Physical Training on the advice of a physician, are required to do one hour in physical training each semester during the freshman and sophomore years, under the supervision of the Director. quired work of the freshman year shall inpractice. clude lectures and gymnasium Sophomores shall elect either advanced gymnasium practice or athletic supervised by the Department of Physical Education.
+All students, unless excused by the Director of Physical Training on the advice of a physical, are required to do one hour in physical training each semester during the freshman and sophomore years, under the supervision of the Director.
+The required work of the freshman year shall include lectures and gymnasium practice.
+Sophomores shall elect either advanced gymnasium practice or athletic sports supervised by the department of physical training.